j-martin/open-with-sublime/README.md

  - Allow templating/variables (line number, columns number, etc.).
  - Activates the target editor window (if required).

-It currently only support Sublime Text 3 on OSX.
+It currently only support Sublime Text 3 on macOS.

 ## Why?